Tracy Hills - Oceanos

 Then near disaster!
 Moss was trying to catch the next wildly swinging harness when it snagged on the side of the ship.
 There was no way the pilots could free it.
 The harness was ensnared, anchoring the chopper to the ship.
 Moss quickly jumped up and hung over the railing, on to the edge of the ship, to free the harness before the plunging ship pulled the helpless chopper down on to it.
 Once the harness was freed, Moss climbed back on to the deck.
 It was all over so quickly but I saw red.
 He had a wife and child - it wasn't necessary to risk his life even more than he was already.
 I ran across the pitching deck, - without using the rope we had strung up to aid passengers to get to Moss - yelled furiously at my brave husband to stop being so reckless, and then ran back to continue organising passengers.
 Moss turned to the two waiting passengers and apologised for the outburst.
 "I'm being wifed", he said!
 In retrospect I realise he prevented what could have been a major disaster.

-Finally, at 10.20 am, all the women were off and then Geraldine and Lorraine came and said that they'd done all they could and they felt that they had to leave now.
+Finally, at 10.20 am, all the women were off and then Geraldine and Lorraine came and said that they'd done all they could.
 They went off with others in the rubber dinghies being organised by Julian and Gary Schoular.
 I was now the only female left on board, but I refused to go without Moss.
 The rest of the rescue ran smoothly.
 I'd send two out to Moss and get the next two ready.
 I couldn't believe it because people still seemed to be coming out of the woodwork!
 Every-time I'd turn around somebody else would be arriving.
 It seemed to go on forever with the ship listing more and more all the time, and the bow sinking deeper, and no end in sight.
 I was getting more and more scared.
 It seemed impossible to be able to get them all off in time.
 Eventually the chopper pilots signalled to Moss to count up how many left.
-There were 12 male passengers, Moss, Robin and me.
+There were 12 male passengers, plus Moss, Robin and me.
 15 left on board.
 There were no passengers left on the stern.
 The chopper signalled that we were to hold on, and left.

 The wait was terrible.
 It was the closest we felt to actually going down.
 What was taking so long?
 We later learned that they had gone to refuel.
 We could no longer stand at all, as the deck was now almost a wall, and we were hanging on for dear life.
 Moss and I told the passengers that if the ship rolled over on to it's starboard side, then we should all climb over the railing and get on to the port-side.
 Hopefully we would be airlifted from there.Finally, at about 11.30am, the choppers returned, but the ship was beginning its final gradual nose-dive, and they couldn't lift us from our precarious position in the bows.
 The pilot signalled Moss to get everyone to the rear.
 I couldn't believe it!
 I almost gave up, and told Moss that no way was I moving from that spot!
 It was impossible to walk on a deck that was listing at almost 45 degrees and in the swells it would lurch to almost 90 degrees.
 I was terrified I was going to slide right into the sea.
 Moss kept encouraging me, and, inch by terrifying inch, we manoeuvred our way to the stern.
 Then, at last, it was my turn to finally get air lifted, and together 'till the end, Moss and I got hoisted up in the same harness.
 We arrived at The Haven to a stirring chorus of ' For they are jolly good fellows', and passengers yelling at Moss that he was a hero.